Two policemen, militant killed in Egypt

 In a separate case, a Cairo court sentenced 13 Brotherhood members to three years in prison each and fined each of them 100,000 Egyptian pounds ($14,300) for protesting without permission and attacking police last December, the state news agency reported.
 All were university students.

-Additional reporting by Abdel Rahman Yousef in Alexandria and Ali Abdellati in Cairo; Writing by Tom Perry; Editing by Michael Georgy, Hugh Lawson and Sonya Hepinstall
+Additional reporting by Abdel Rahman Yousef in Alexandria; Writing by Tom Perry; Editing by Michael Georgy, Hugh Lawson and Sonya Hepinstall